rwh9609-bit/aetherion-trading-service/README.md

 # Aetherion Trading Engine

-**A next-generation, cloud-native trading platform designed for ambitious quants and developers.**
+**A next-generation, cloud-native trading & automation platform for ambitious quants and builders.**

 ## What is Aetherion?